 I have heard of people who try to make a Charlotte Mason education completely secular, but I think that it would be hard to do her philosophy justice without religion… She constantly refers to Christ and scripture in her writings.
 She is full of love for Christ and all her philosophy leads back to worshipping God.
 She often had the children reading from both the Old and New Testaments and talks about how math and science both prove that there is a Creator.

 I strongly believe Mason would have been horrified if she found people removing references to God in a CM curriculum.

-Indeed, she deliberately developed studies in nature which pointed to the glory of God.
+Indeed, she deliberately developed studies in nature that pointed to the glory of God.
 Furthermore, her method of education tried to develop good, Christian characters in her pupils.

 Here is Mason herself writing about it: